Community Based Program Team

 Martha Escalanete is the newest member of the Chicanos Por La Causes De Colores family.
 Having obtained her certification as a medical assistance from Arizona College, she spent 5 years coordination care for disabled children and working in family medicine.
 She later switched roles to become a part of the front desk at our Maryvale offices.
 Martha's determination and her passion for helping other -- combined with her extensive experience working with children -- distinguished her as the ideal Youth Advocate.
 As a Youth Advocate, Martha runs weekly youth groups and services as a case manager for both youth and adults.

 The Promotora Coordinator runs and coordinates the De Colores "Promotora" leadership program.
-They provide sexual and domestic violence support services, education and and case management to survivors of sexual and domestic violence in a community based setting.
+They provide sexual and domestic violence support services, education and case management to survivors of sexual and domestic violence in a community based setting.